rlnt/idea-relentless-colors/README.md

 6. Hit **Apply** and **OK**.
 An IDE restart may be required.

-## **📕 History**
-I never found the right color scheme for me which would have made my programming experience perfect so I decided to create my own palette.

-Since I am aware that many programmers are looking to improve their coding environment and customize it, I thought I would make my colors available to everyone.

 ## **⏰ Changelog**
 Everything related to versions and their release notes can be found in the [changelog].